-The Women's Studies Program at SUNY New Paltz is committed to improving the position of women on campus and in the community.
-It sponsors lectures, panels, and films, and every two years, it hosts a conference.
+The Women's Studies program supports a variety of campus activities.
+It often presents lectures and films in conjunction with other organizations and hosts an annual conference about current issues affecting women.
 A colloquium series provides a forum for students and faculty to discuss their research in Women's Studies.